open-risk/energyLedger/README.md

 The **Transactions Leg Table** contains the actual transaction data (the numbers of double entry bookkeeping).

-Each transaction leg references
+Each transaction leg references:

 * the Transaction it is part of
 * the Account it is affecting and
-* the values to be added or subtracted from accounts
+* the Values to be added or subtracted from accounts

-The values are multidimensional, they capture consistently all the measured dimensions (monetary, different forms of energy etc.).
+The values are multidimensional (they form an array or vector).
+They capture consistently all the measured dimensions (monetary, different forms of energy etc.).

 The mechanism of adding columns to the transaction leg table means that a large number of different concurrently measured qualities of an account can be accommodated.